Fertility Specialist

 • What diagnostic tests do you recommend for us?

-• How much will the treatments cost, and does insurance cover any of the expenses?
+• How much will the treatments cost?

 • What lifestyle changes can we make to enhance our fertility?